entria/jobs/README.md

 ## What we do?
 - `We build cool stuff`
-- **Services and Produts**.
+- **Services and Products**.
 We build services and products for final users and businesses.
 Our most popular app is BrandLovers (https://brandlovers.com), a social network powered with machine learning to provide the best beauty products for your needs.
 - **Enterprise Solutions**.
 We help big enterprises solve their legacy problems and deliver high quality